nmarrs/replenisher-task-app/README.md

 The app is written in React / Redux.
 The code has been thoroughly tested utilizing tools such as Jest and Enzyme.

-Tasks are sorted throughout both the Admin and User View by their respective rank weight.
+Tasks are sorted throughout both the Admin and User Views by their respective rank weight.
 Rank weight is determined by a simple algorithm that weighs a task's priority and time estimate.
 The algorithm is as follows:

 ### `Rank Weight = ((priority * 100) / timeEstimate)`

 The thinking behind this algorithm is that higher priority tasks should always be closer to the top of the list, thus the `* 100`.
 Super long tasks are not as prioritized as shorter tasks.
-As, in this system, it is most important to complete the highest number of high priority tasks in a given time period.
+As, in this system, it is most important to complete the highest number of high priority tasks possible in a given time period.
 Hence, the simple division of the time estimate allows for shorter tasks to have more precedence over longer tasks.

 ### Next Steps
 - Refactor create / edit task modal form components (a lot of overlap)
 - Fully implement Firebase so data persists
 - Add authentication and authorization
+- Implement more intuitive algorithm for calculating rank weight of task

 ### App Walkthrough